bardetad/atiamML/code/README.md

 Plots are not in **mainScript.py** but they are easy to add.
 For more details see class "TestVAEVisualize" in **VAETests.py** in `src/unitTest/`

 ![alt text](https://github.com/bardetad/atiamML/blob/master/code/data/images/PCAExample/PCA_beta1_WU100.png?raw=true "PCA_warmup")
 > A PCA from the same VAE.
-It represents labeled inputs a latent space plane (the more expressive).
+It represents labeled inputs encoded in a latent space plane (the more expressive).
 Blue points correspond to low harmonics richness spectra while yellow correspond to high.

 #### Example